MirkoRaimo/public-mirkoraimo.com/README.md

 Welcome to the public version of the Flutter source code of the site https://mirkoraimo.com/

-I'm sorry if this you can't see all the file of this project, but it likes to be a little mysterious and have some little secrets! ;)
+I'm sorry if this you can't see all the files of this project, but it likes to be a little mysterious and keeping some little secrets! ;)

 By the way, if you like Flutter, check out the resources below: